-As businesses begin to resume normal operations after a couple years of disruption, two main issues remain: enabling staff for hybrid work environments and gaining visibility over (and justification for) everything in their budget.
+As businesses begin to resume normal operations after a couple of years of disruption, two main issues remain: enabling staff for hybrid work environments and gaining visibility over (and justification for) everything in their budget.
 A barrage of questions ensue — How is productivity?
 Are customers still happy?
-How is staff adjusting?
+How is the staff adjusting?
 Where exactly is our IT budget going?
 The answer to all of these questions has become evident —the need for greater transparency.

 For business executives who oversee IT budgets, these questions sound all too familiar, as, for years, they’ve tolerated complexity and ambiguity when dealing with internal or outsourced IT.
 Typically, IT providers have hidden costs, as they charge for unnecessary services and bundle their pricing into a single monthly and contracted amount, leaving executives in the dark as to what they’re paying for exactly.

 These same executives struggle to understand how many licenses they have and what includes or excludes the service contract.
 Questions on preventive maintenance, monitoring, etc., are probably not a priority for the IT vendor.
 And the concern that really keeps them up at night– How can they hold the IT provider or team accountable when they don’t know the specifics of the IT contract and spending?

 As all spending is more closely scrutinized in this new normal, the onus is on the IT vendors to offer clarity and transparency in their services and prices.

 As executives work to get their heads around IT spending, one line item has grown during the pandemic.
 Enabling a remote workforce has increased IT spending for many organizations, but also continues to be a source of anxiety and frustration for many leaders.